trisulnsm/apps/analyzers/passive-dns/README.md

 ## Purpose of this App

-To construct a live IP -> Domain database that can be used by other Trisul Apps that need a real time lookup of IP to Domain.
-This is more of a building block app for other richer applications.

-## How to run
+*This is a "building block app" upon which you can construct other apps.*

+Installing this app gives you two capabilities :

+1. the ability in real time to lookup an IP to a domain name.
+2. constructs a live IP -> Domain database

+## Dependency on LevelDB

-> **Note** This app requires the `libleveldb` library.
+This app requires the `libleveldb` library.
 See below for install instructions

 ### 1. Installing LevelDB On CentOS 7 probe